claudynetrixie/coe135proj/README.md

 ## Running the tests

-To test, plug in the Arduino device in a Linux computer.
+To test, plug in the Arduino device on a Linux computer. </br>
-Observe that when the device is plugged in the files inside the protected directory are decrypted.
+Observe that when the device is plugged in, the files inside the protected directory are decrypted. </br>

-When the device is plugged out of the computer, the protected directory encrypts the files.
+When the device is plugged out of the computer, the protected directory now has encrypted files.

 ### Further Tests

-If the files are not being encrypted or decrypted, this can be tested by checking the status of the authduino service.
+If the files are not being encrypted or decrypted, this can be debugged by checking the status of the authduino service. </br>
 To do this, run
 ```
 sudo systemctl status authduino.service